Some practitioners believe that sleep is the single most important aspect for optimum health. Here’s how to hack your sleep issues!

 Much has been written about the 4 pillars of health: Sleep; Nutrition; Exercise and Stress Mitigation.
-The emphasis is usually on nutrition – however, some practitioners believe that sleep is the single most important hack for optimum health.
+The emphasis is usually on nutrition – however,

 The World Health Organization (WHO) classifies shift work as a class 2A carcinogen – a “probably carcinogenic to humans”.
 Class 2A is used when there is limited evidence of carcinogenicity in humans and sufficient evidence of carcinogenicity in experimental animals.